 Guided tours (in German) every hour from 10 am to 4.45 pm (approximately 30 minutes, maximum 25 people)

-The exhibition on the history of Veitshöchheim Court Garden at the ground floor can be visited without a guided tour.
+The exhibition on the history of Veitshöchheim Court Garden at the ground floor (included in the admission charge) can be visited without a guided tour.

 (Palace/ garden exhibition/ audioguide for the garden)

 4.50 euros regular